AEW Public Real Estate Securities Engagement and Stewardship Policy

 • Proxy voting forms part of the engagement process and we frequently discuss voting rationale with companies.

-• A failure to engage or improve ESG performance will negatively affect how we value a stock.
+• A failure to engage with or improve value-material ESG performance will negatively affect how we value a stock as consistent with a failure to engage or improve performance on other performance factors that drive investment value.

 • While the primary engagement is directly with the company, we may collaborate with other institutional investors and stakeholders, where appropriate and permitted by applicable law.